The ultimate guide to visiting Memphis

 There are a number of other sites in Memphis that tell the stories of black history, slavery, and civil rights in the area.
 Follow the Civil Rights trail with stops at the Clayborn Temple and "I Am A Man" Plaza, or the Mason Temple where Dr. King gave his famous “Mountaintop” speech.

-Another educational site your children might enjoy is Elmwood Cemetery, the oldest active cemetery in Memphis with graves dating as far back as the 1850’s.
+Another educational site you might enjoy is Elmwood Cemetery, the oldest active cemetery in Memphis with graves dating as far back as the 1850’s.
+This historic cemetery was also used as a filming location for the Tom Cruise movie "The Firm".
 You can go back even further in time and learn about the Native American history of the area at either the Chucalissa Archaeological Museum or Chickasaw Heritage Park.
 To learn more about these and other historic sites in Memphis, read my guide here.

 The Children’s Museum of Memphis is another fun one!
-I would say this one is geared more towards kids 10 and under, but the younger kiddos absolutely love this place.
+I would say the Children's Museum is geared more towards kids 10 and under, but the younger kiddos absolutely love this place.
 It’s like an indoor learning playground, full of interactive exhibits that get kids’ minds thinking, creativity flowing, and bodies moving!
 With the addition of the 100 year old Grand Carousel, it’s a visit your kids will not soon forget.

 Another special attraction kids always love is the Fire Museum of Memphis.
 Who doesn’t like to climb into the driver’s seat of an old fire truck and pretend to be a hero?Housed in the original Fire Station #1 in downtown Memphis, the Fire Museum is a blast!